navikt/token-support/README.md

 In order to release a new version go to https://github.com/navikt/token-support/releases and click edit on the draft release.
 Edit or approve the changelog and click publish.
 Github Action will trigger a new release.

-THis will deply the artifacts to GPR.
-We no longer publish to Maven Central.
+This will deply the artifacts to GPR. _We no longer publish to Maven Central_.

 ## Contact